 Step 7 – Governing State

-Here you should include what state the agreement shall be governed by.
-State labor laws may differ, so it’s important to include the governing state – typically where the work occurs or where the service provider lives.
+Here, you should include what state the agreement shall be governed by.
+State labor laws may differ, so it’s essential to specify the governing state – typically where the work occurs or where the service provider lives.